 Things get thrown off track when General Welch, head of the Joint Chiefs of Staff, (Gerald Webb, Android Cop) is brought to the hospital and Jennifer is called to an emergency consultation with him.
 They get worse when Russian terrorist Adrian Rabikov (Weston Cage Coppola, Circus Kane, Get Gone) and his team take the hospital hostage.

 Not the most original of plots to be sure, but perfectly serviceable.
-Especially with Mark Dacascos (Brotherhood of the Wolf, Batman: Soul of the Dragon) and former pro-wrestler Rob Van Dam (Bloodmoon, Sniper Special Ops) as terrorists and Michael Jai White (Triple Threat, Exit Wounds) as Police Chief Malone.
+Especially with Mark Dacascos (Brotherhood of the Wolf, Batman: Soul of the Dragon) and former pro-wrestler Rob Van Dam (Bloodmoon, Sniper Special Ops) as terrorists and Michael Jai White (Triple Threat, Rogue Hostage) as Police Chief Malone.

 Unfortunately, Assault on VA-33 starts to go wrong right from the opening scene.
 It begins by showing us part of the final showdown before going back to earlier in the day.
 Nothing like telling us who makes it to the end to kill the suspense.